Skip to main content

 What is an email button?

-An email button is a CTA button on your email that tells users what to do next.
-When someone opens your email, they're presented with various content.
 However, the main goal of your email marketing campaign is to bring customers back to your website to take action.
 For example, an e-commerce business may promote a certain product to increase sales via a targeted email campaign.

 There are a few different ways to create an email button, including those with background images and different font sizes and weights.
 One of the most popular types of email buttons is the bulletproof button.

-Unlike buttons built with images, they're built with HTML and CSS code, allowing the button to be displayed in various email clients.
 The most significant benefit of bulletproof buttons is that they appear in emails even when the images are turned off.
 Bulletproof buttons are crucial for creating bulletproof emails that can increase clicks and engagement in your email marketing campaigns.

 Even though these buttons are coded, you can edit the HTML template to update the font size or font weight, background image, and colors to create truly unique bulletproof HTML email buttons.

-In addition to displaying in all clients even when the images are turned off, HTML buttons load faster, making your email more effective because users will see your CTA and know what to do next.
+In addition to displaying in all clients, even when the images are turned off, HTML buttons load faster, making your email more effective because users will see your CTA and know what to do next.
 But, of course, HTML email buttons are less unique than image-based buttons because you can't design your button in design tools like Photoshop or Canva.

 Benefits of using email buttons in your campaigns